rachel170/tp/docs/UserGuide.md

 1. Enter the find Command into the command box as shown.
 ![Find Before](images/FindCommandBefore.png)

-1. When successful, the flashcard(s) matching the keywords will be displayed.
+1. When successful, the flashcard(s) with questions that contains the matching keywords will be displayed.
 ![Find After](images/FindCommandAfter.png)

 <div markdown="block" class="alert alert-warning">